Mackenzie Growth Team

 - In the US, wages have started rising after several years of remaining flat.
 We believe this rise may prompt companies to begin taking action to improve productivity with the intention of maintaining profit margins.
 In seeking to improve productivity, companies may invest in new technology and services that can help them get work done more efficiently.
 We think several of our companies can assist in this effort.

-- We continue to maintain large overweights in the Technology and Health Care sectors in the belief that the secular growth available there will serve us well.
-We continued to add to our exposure in Consumer sectors, which has been very low.
+- We continue to maintain overweights in the Technology and Health Care sectors in the belief that the secular growth available there will serve us well.
+We are also overweight the Industrials sector, however our largest holdings are the least cyclical.
+Our Financials weighting is lower than it has been in some time, with the preponderance of our weighting in our insurance companies.

 What are key risks that need to be managed?

-- While we do not attempt to forecast near-term economic growth, monetary policy tightening has begun in several geographies, including the United States.
-There is some risk that economies could begin to slow as a result.
+- While we do not attempt to forecast near-term economic growth, monetary policy tightening began in the United States some time ago.
+With tightening occurring in several geographies globally, there is some risk that economies could begin to slow as a result.
+Trade disputes between the US and other countries may also present a risk to economic growth prospects.

 How are you positioning portfolios in response to this outlook?